parsiya/parsiya.net/content/post/2020/2020-05-01-quieter-burp-history/index.markdown

 through section.
 For example, `auth.example.net` or Okta `example.okta.com`.

 ## What About HTTP?
-It should have been obvious to me but I did not realize that HTTP URLs to the above domains still get proxied.
+It should have been obvious to me but I did not realize that HTTP requests still get proxied.
 For example, `http://ocsp.digicert.com`.

 There's not much we can do here.
 Fortunately, there are only a few of them these days.
 A few suggestions: